Rosies Kept America Running During World War II

 She built munitions, planes, tanks and ships by the score.
 In short, she made sure the boys on the front lines weren’t caught short of vital warfighting equipment.

-Enticed by necessity—most of the able-bodied men had either enlisted or were drafted—and propaganda with messages like, “Can you use an electric mixer?
+Enticed by necessity—most of the able-bodied men had either enlisted or were drafted—and propaganda with messages like “Can you use an electric mixer?
 If so, you can learn to operate a drill,” America’s women stepped up in droves.
 Some sources put the number of women in the workplace during World War II at 19 million.
 If you ask the American Rosie the Riveter Association, the count is much higher.

 “The little girl on her tricycle picking up scrap metal, we consider her a Rosie, too,” said Donnaleen Lanktree, a former president of the association.
 “If they worked [outside the home] during the war, we consider them a Rosie.”

 Regardless of the job, they were there doing what, until then, had been men’s jobs thought to require too much skill and technical prowess for women.
-In fact, in 1945, as the war began winding down, attitudes shifted and women were encouraged to return to their duties as homemakers.
+In fact, in 1945, as the war began winding down, attitudes shifted once again and women were encouraged to return to their duties as homemakers.

 But they had tasted freedom and accomplishment, and their confidence had grown.
 They made their own money.
 For some, returning to the now seemingly dull routine of housekeeping wasn’t going to fly.